skpandit/AlgoDS/README.md

 # Practice Problems
-This repositories contain all the algorithms and data structures problems that I have come across and my solutions
+This repository contains all the algorithms and data structures problems that I have come across and my solutions
 Have solved problems on mycodeschool.com, leetcode, hackerrank and geeksforgeeks.org